First Floor, Student Services Center (714) 895-8394

 Cal Grant A awards assist low and middle-income students with tuition/fee costs and are made on the basis of need and grade point average.
 Students who plan to enroll at a community college before transferring to a four-year college or university may apply for a community college reserve grant through Cal Grant A.

-Federal Work-Study: The Federal Work-Study (FWS) program is designed to provide eligible students who have financial need an opportunity to earn a part of their educational expenses through work.
+Federal Work-Study: The Federal Work Study (FWS) program is designed to provide eligible students who have financial need an opportunity to earn a part of their educational expenses through work.
 Most of the FWS work is done on the GWC campus, making it easier for students who have transportation issues or difficulty scheduling classes around a demanding job.
-FWS funds are very limited and awarded on a first-come first served basis to students with the lowest EFCs who have indicated on their FAFSA a desire to work.
+FWS funds are awarded on a first-come, first served basis to students with the lowest EFCs who have indicated on their FAFSA a desire to work.

-Dream Act: AB540 students who meet the qualifications will be exempt from paying nonresident tuition and have the opportunity to qualify for a Cal Grant.
-Please visit the following website for additional information, www.cccd.edu/students/financial-aid and click on California Dream Act
+Dream Act: AB540 students who meet the qualifications will be exempt from paying nonresident tuition and have the opportunity to qualify for a Cal Grant, Full Time Student Success Grant and the Community College Completion Grant.
+Please visit the following website for additional information, www.cccd.edu/students/financial-aid and click on California Dream Act.

 Rights and Responsibilities of Students: All students are entitled to receive equitable treatment in the awarding of financial aid.
 It is the student’s responsibility to report any changes in his/her financial or academic status.
 All financial aid recipients are expected to maintain Satisfactory Academic Progress or they will lose their financial aid eligibility.
 Please read the Satisfactory Academic Progress Policy on our webpage.